adub20018/adub-portfolio/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result

 You can start editing the page by modifying `app/page.js`

-## Learn More
+## More Information

-To learn more about Next.js you can check the [documentation here](https://nextjs.org/docs)
+For more information about Next.js you can check the [documentation here](https://nextjs.org/docs)

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+This site is deployed on [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme)